 - Your baby’s brain and spinal cord are forming but are still open.
 They are yet to close.

-- Remember to take your pre-natal vitamins every day.
+Remember to take your pre-natal vitamins with folic acid every day.
 Week 5 is when your baby’s neural tube (brain and spinal cord) are open but by next week will be closed.

 Always consult your physician before beginning any exercise program.
 To reduce the risk of injury, never force or strain yourself during exercise.
 If you feel pain, stop and seek medical attention if necessary.